kchonka/kchonka/content/authors/admin/_index.md

 #email: ""
 ---

+Hi, I'm Kat.
 I'm a former software engineer with 3+ years of experience in backend development across startup ventures, medical technology, and education technology.

 As a software developer, I've always enjoyed breaking down complex concepts and translating them into accessible information.
 Currently, I am pursuing this passion full-time as a **technical writer.**